Vettel dominates Indian GP practice

 GREATER NOIDA, India Sebastian Vettel promised to treat the Indian Grand Prix like any other race, despite a fourth successive title beckoning, and lived up to his word in Friday practice with the sort of domination Formula One fans have come to expect.

-Red Bull's 26-year-old German was fastest in both sessions, with Australian Mark Webber the closest to matching his team mate.
+Red Bull's 26-year-old German was fastest in both sessions, with Australian Mark Webber the only man close to matching the speed of his team mate.

-Despite Vettel's speed, it was not all smooth running for the champion who had a problem with the KERS energy recovery system and complained about the soft tyres degrading too quickly.

-"The tyre has too much energy, just gives up.
-Same for everybody," he told reporters.
-"Sunday it could be a short stint on the option tyre but usually the track rubbers in and things improve."

 Such is Vettel's mastery of the Buddh International Circuit, a track swathed in a haze of pollution south of New Delhi, that he can boast of being top in every practice session held there since the opening day of the race's debut in 2011.